tsichiro/mit-6.824-distributed-systems/peer-to-peer-bitcoin.md

   it puts its public key in a special transaction in the block this is incentive for people to operate bitcoin peers

-Q: what if lots of miners join, so blocks are created faster?

 Q: 10 minutes is annoying; could it be made much shorter?

+Q: if lots of miners join, will blocks be created at a higher rate?

+Q: why does Bitcoin extend the longest chain? why not some other rule?

 Q: are transactions anonymous?